-The Oaks at Whitaker Glen - Mayview consists of one hundred thirty-nine (139) licensed skilled nursing beds.
-Occupancy can vary significantly during the year, but historically has averaged between 118 and 139.
+PruittHealth - Raleigh consists of one hundred fifty (150) licensed skilled nursing beds.
+Occupancy can vary during the year, but priority will be given to Whitaker Glen, and Whitaker Glen-Mayview's prior residents.

 Basic Services

 The Residence and Services Agreement contains the following wording regarding the services provided in exchange for the basic service fee: